IBM/ibm-block-csi-driver/docs/content/using/csi_ug_using_sample.md

 You can use the CSI (Container Storage Interface) driver for running stateful containers with a storage volume provisioned from IBM® block storage systems.

-These examples illustrate a basic configuration required for running a stateful container with volumes provisioned on an IBM Spectrum® Virtualize Family storage system.
+These instructions illustrate the general flow for a basic configuration required for running a stateful container with volumes provisioned on storage system.

-While these examples specify the use of IBM Spectrum Virtualize products, the same configuration is used on all supported storage system types.

 **Note:** The secret names given can be user specified.
 When giving secret names when managing different system storage types, be sure to give system type indicators to each name.